xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 only needs to configure each interface to use a Loopback address on the East and West interfaces of the nodes.
 IGP adjacencies will be formed over the unnumbered interfaces.

-IS-IS and Segment Routing/SR-TE utilized in the Converged SDN Transport design supports using unnumbered interfaces.
+IS-IS and Segment Routing/SR-TE utilized in the Agile Metro design supports using unnumbered interfaces.
 SR-PCE used to compute inter-domain SR-TE paths also supports the use of unnumbered interfaces.
 In the topology database each interface is uniquely identified by a combination of router ID and SNMP IfIndex value.